MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/includes/django-postgresql-webapp/create-app-service-vscode-9.md

 ms.custom: devx-track-python
 ---

-Add Application Insights to your web app:
+Skip adding Application Insights to your web app by selecting **Skip for now**.

-1. Select **Create new Application Insights resource**.

-1. Enter *msdocs-django-postgres-webapp-app-ins* or keep the default generated name.
+<br><br>

-After entering the last name, the app service is created.
+After the last choice, the Azure starts to create the app service.